-Also, employee Forms W-2 and 1095-C must match what is printed on social security cards.
-For example, if an employee’s name is hyphenated on their social security card, but not on their Form W-2 or Form 1095-C, the IRS will return this as an error.
-Failure to verify this information as correct may result in penalties.
+It’s important to remember that any employee information on Forms W-2 and 1095-C must match their social security cards.
+For example, if an employee’s name is hyphenated on their social security card but not on their Form W-2 or Form 1095-C, the IRS will return this as an error.
+Failure to verify employee information correctly may also result in business penalties.

-- Confirm accuracy of employee Social Security numbers
+- Confirm the accuracy of employee Social Security numbers

 Employers need to make sure all employee data is accurate to avoid W-2 reprint fees.
-If you use a payroll provider, check to see if they offer an online service where employees can review and correct data.
-If so, encourage your employees to use the service as a means to review and edit critical data.
+If you use a payroll provider, see if they offer self service software or an online site where employees can review and correct data.
+If so, encourage your employees to use the service to review and edit critical data.